How to help someone with fibromyalgia

 To give an example of the value of pacing.
-One person in the ME/CFS and Fibromyalgia Self-Help Program reported that for several years she had week-long visits from her daughter and granddaughter that triggered relapses lasting up to six months.
+One person reported that she had week-long visits from her daughter and granddaughter for several years that triggered relapses lasting up to six months.
 Since she learned to use pacing during the visits, her recovery time had been reduced to two days per visit.

 Poor sleep is one of the most common and troublesome ways of how fibromyalgia affects day to day living for someone with fibromyalgia.
 Patients often experience sleep as unrefreshing.
 They may spend a night in bed but wake up as tired as before.
 Other sleep problems are common as well, such as difficulty getting to sleep, waking in the middle of the night or early in the morning, and oversleeping.

-To help someone with fibromyalgia, it is important to develop a sleep management plan, especially if you are sleeping in the same bed.
+To help someone with fibromyalgia, developing a sleep management plan is important, especially if you are sleeping in the same bed.
 A sleep management plan usually includes a combination of strategies from three categories: